Swiss8/octobercms-docker-cloudrun/README.md

 ## Laravel Passport
 I've built a plugin to incorporate full Passport OAuth2 functionality into October CMS as if it were laravel.
 I won't include into a public repo, but contact me for info if needed.

+## Tests
+Testing is very similar to Laravel.

+I have included example setup in the Demo plugin.

+`BaseTestCase.php` may not be needed in all cases.
+Laravel Factories are not included in October CMS by default, so they are registered here.

+The setup method can also be used to register other plugins or bind instances to the container for testing.

 ## Deploying
 I deploy through GitHub and have actions there to run tests.
 I then build my image with Google Cloud Build, which is triggered by a push to master in my repo.  ref cloudbuild.yaml